talex-touch/talex-touch/apps/docs/docs/plugins/snippets.md

 # Code Snippets (Plugins)

 Code snippets are predefined pieces of code that can be quickly inserted into your documents.
-The `Polyglot Toolbox` provides a powerful snippet system that allows plugins to define, manage, and insert code snippets.
+The `Tuff` provides a powerful snippet system that allows plugins to define, manage, and insert code snippets.

 ## What are Snippets?